Academics

 Program Overview

-To enhance the learning experience and make lessons more interactive, students utilize the most state-of-the-art technology including iPads with various educational applications.
+Teachers enhance the learning experiences and make lessons more interactive.
+Students utilize the most state-of-the-art technology including Chromebooks with various educational applications.

 Requirements for Acceptance

-Any prospective student who has an IEP, 504 plan, or psychological educational evaluation should enclose it with the Application for Admission.
+Students who apply for the Archangel Program must have an IEP, 504 plan, or psychological educational evaluation.
+Please enclose the evaluation with the Application for Admission.

 Each student must take the High School Placement Test.
 Once accepted, the Woodcock-Johnson III will be administered in the fall of the freshman year and the spring of the sophomore year.